The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Single Knapsack

 We state our main result here. \begin{theorem} \end{theorem}

 The proof idea is the same as in Theorem~\ref{thm:3/7}, but in order to improve it, we are more careful in upper bounding the performance of $\OPT$.
+The way to bound $\OPT$ is by noting that even the optimal algorithm cannot guarantee to always pack the knapsack fully.
 To compare to the proof of Theorem~\ref{thm:3/7}, Case 1.2 will be different.
-The proof details are deferred to Section~\ref{sec:0.432alg:proof}.
+The proof details are deferred to Section~\ref{sec:0.4324alg:proof} in the Online Appendix.

-\subsubsection{Tightness proof of the $0.432$ competitive algorithm.}
+\subsubsection{Tightness proof of the $0.4324$-competitive algorithm.}

-In this section we show that the guarantee of $\inf_S\frac{\ALG(S)}{\OPT(S)}\ge \cG$ from Definition~\ref{defn:0.432alg} is best-possible among all randomized threshold policies.
+In this section we show that the guarantee of $\inf_S\frac{\ALG(S)}{\OPT(S)}\ge \cG$ from Definition~\ref{defn:0.4324alg} is best-possible among all randomized threshold policies.
 As in Section~\ref{sec::tight37}, we invoke the minimax theorem of \citet{yao1977probabilistic}, which says that it suffices to construct a distribution $\cS$ over sequences $S$ for which

-\begin{theorem} There exists a distribution $\cS$ over arrival sequences $S$ such that for any $\tau\in[0,1]$, the algorithm $\ALG=\THR(\tau)$ has $ \frac{\bE_{S\sim\cS}[\ALG(S)]}{\bE_{S\sim\cS}[\OPT(S)]}\leq \cG \approx 0.432. $ \end{theorem}
+\begin{theorem} There exists a distribution $\cS$ over arrival sequences $S$ such that for any $\tau\in[0,1]$, the algorithm $\ALG=\THR(\tau)$ has $ \frac{\bE_{S\sim\cS}[\ALG(S)]}{\bE_{S\sim\cS}[\OPT(S)]}\leq \cG \approx 0.4324. $ \end{theorem}